BrandonKlaviyo/python-klaviyo/README.md

     # delete a list
     client.Lists.delete_list(list_id)

-Note in the list_subscription call, subscription_type is either subscribe or members.
-Please refer to the docs to see which method is correct https://www.klaviyo.com/docs/api/v2/lists#post-subscribe and https://www.klaviyo.com/docs/api/v2/lists#post-members

-    # subscribe members to a list and check if they're in a list
+    # Add subscribers to a list, this will follow the lists double opt in settings
     client.Lists.add_subscribers_to_list(list_id, profiles)
+        profiles: is list of objects formatted like {'email': EMAIL, 'custom_property': NAME}

+    # Check email address subscription status to a list
+    client.Lists.get_list_subscription_status(list_id, emails)
+        emails: is a list of email addresses

+    # Unsubscribe and remove profile from a list
+    client.Lists.delete_subscriber_from_list(list_id, emails)
+        emails: is a list of email addresses

+    # Add members to a list, this doesn't care about the list double opt in setting
+    client.Lists.add_members_to_list(list_id, profiles)
+        profiles: is list of objects formatted like {'email': EMAIL, 'custom_property': NAME}

+    # Check email addresses if they're in a list
+    client.Lists.get_list_membership_status(list_id_, emails)
+        emails: is a list of email addresses

-    # you can unsubscribe customers from a list
+    # Remove emails from a list
-    client.Lists.unsubscribe_from_list(list_id, subscription_type, emails)
+    client.Lists.delete_list_membership_status(list_id, emails)
+        emails:  a list of email addresses

     # get exclusion emails from a list - marker is used for paginating
-    client.Lists.list_exclusions(list_id, marker=None)
+    client.Lists.get_list_exclusions(list_id, marker=None)

     # get all members in a group or list
-    client.Lists.all_members(group_id)
+    client.Lists.get_all_members(group_id, marker=None)

 You can fetch profile information given the profile ID